jfclere/keysigning/README.md

 Get a zip file from "Download Response" in the form.

-Unzip the file containing the Responses unzip Event\ Registration.csv.zip
+Unzip the file containing the Responses

+unzip Event\ Registration.csv.zip

-Process the Response to a list of key id, the list is in keys.all bash keys.sh
+Process the Response to a list of key id, the list is in keys.all and import the key locally:

+bash keys.sh
+bash importkeys.sh

 If something goes wrong...
 Normal email the guy with the key, ask to check the process.